Data Exchange Mappings¶

 attribute can be used if the given JSON or XML format does not hold an explicit value which can be bound to an index in your model.
 The iterative-binds-to

 attribute will generate elements using an increasing integer counter.
+You should specify the iterative-binds-to

 The iterative-prefix